The AA Amends Script: A Full Breakdown and PDF

 Living amends involve this daily dedication to avoiding new wrongdoings as evidence of growth.

-In the best case, your AA (or NA) amends script is a living document suggesting a promise to repair relationships continually.
+In the best case, your AA (or NA) amends script is a living document, similar to an AA Step Three worksheet resource we also provide, suggesting a promise to repair relationships continually and turn over the constant striving for control.
 This ongoing nature of making amends can lead to self-healing by alleviating the stress tied to previous behaviors, potentially averting relapse.

 Learning from Experience